realrubberduckdev/dp-blog/src/content/ps-func-returning-2-values.md

 # Explanation

 The point of interest here is [`ForEach-Object`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object?view=powershell-7#description).
 Beginning with PowerShell 7.0, it runs each script block in parallel.
 The first `return` statement is within the scope of the `ForEach-Object` and the second one is outside of the scope.
-Meaning the first `return` is actually returning from `ForEach-Object` which is in a separate runspace.
+Meaning the first `return` is returning from `ForEach-Object` which is in a separate runspace.
 This then leads to the next `return` statement.
-So the function is actually returning two values, due to the loop running in separate [runspaces](https://devblogs.microsoft.com/scripting/beginning-use-of-powershell-runspaces-part-1/).
+So the function is returning two values, due to the loop running in separate [runspaces](https://devblogs.microsoft.com/scripting/beginning-use-of-powershell-runspaces-part-1/).

 # Rewriting the function